-GRAHAM A. CUBBIN B.Econ.
-(Hons)

-Independent Non-Executive Director until 21 February 2022
+GRAHAM A. CUBBIN, B.Econ.
+(Hons) - Independent Non-Executive Director until 21 February 2022 Expertise and experience

-Mr. Cubbin was appointed as Independent Non-Executive Director of the Company on 28 September 2010 until he resigned on 21 February 2022.
+Mr. Cubbin was appointed as Independent Non-Executive Director of the Company on 28 September 2010 and held that position until 21 February 2022.
 Graham was appointed Chair of McPherson's Limited on 1 July 2015 and held that position until 21 July 2021.